 - Nurturing relationships – Working on your social connections and watering them each day, like a plant.

-I also mention the following which we’ll be covering in more detail in our Happy Habits series on the site:
+I also mention the following which we’ll be covering in more detail in our Happy Habits series.

 - Finding and using your character strengths